Edward J. Sponga: Marriage

 In July 1968, at the age of 50, Sponga surprised many within the Jesuits when he unexpectedly resigned his post as Provincial Superior and left the Society of Jesus, breaking his vow of celibacy in order to marry a 33-year-old divorced nurse named Mary Ellen Barrett.
 They married in a civil ceremony on July 12, 1968, and moved to Lansdowne, Pennsylvania.

 Barrett, a former Scranton, Pennsylvania, resident, and Sponga had met several years before their marriage when she had sought "spiritual counseling" from Sponga.
 However, their relationship eventually became much more intimate.
 Barrett was granted a divorce from her previous husband in February 1968 and retained custody of all three of her children.
 The nature of Sponga's relationship with Barrett was unknown to most of his fellow Jesuits until their marriage several months later.

 Sponga was automatically excommunicated from the Roman Catholic Church for marrying Barrett.
 However, in a 1968 interview with Time magazine, Sponga stated that he still considered himself Catholic and said he would continue to attend Mass.
 He also reaffirmed his belief that a vow of celibacy was a good value for Roman Catholic priests.
 According to Time magazine, Sponga was the highest ranking American ecclesiastic to leave the priesthood between 1966 and 1968.
 Approximately 350 American priests left the priesthood during that two-year period.

 He spent the rest of his life working as a counselor.
 Sponga's marriage produced two children, Sarah Sponga and Bart Sponga.
 It also ended in divorce, with Mary Ellen marrying a third time and dying a widow in 2012.

 Death

 Sponga died on May 3, 2000.
 The Jesuits he left allowed him to be buried in the order's graveyard in Woodstock, Maryland.
-Marked only with the dates of his birth and death, his tombstone gives no indication of his one-time membership in the order.